MigalBothma/viewer-concurrency-limiter/README.md

 This function is written to limit the amount of streams a given user currently has open.
 The API consumer will pass in a Unique ID ( this can be userName, accountName, accountID ) and it will track and increment/decrement the UID if a stream opens/closes.

+## Other possible solution
+( Possible Rework with Lambda Websockets can reduce Service call lifecycle to a single call. )
+$connect - The associated route is used when a client first connects to your WebSocket API.
+Check canStream and return response obj.
+$disconnect - When socket closes, closes current stream and invalidates the connectionId.

+Adding Websockets, the additional connectionId can be added to track the individual streams.

 ## Service lifecycle
 Before the external provider serves the stream this service is called to verify if the user has more than 3 streams open.